Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 The best way to check tinned food is to open it and check the top layer for mold and a rancid, rotten odor.
 Because if the color is off, or it smells like rotten meat, it most probably is.

 If you have recently opened a bag of kibble and noticed that it is only just out of date, it will likely still be suitable for a few more days.
-If the kibble is still dry, not turning white and powdery, and doesn’t smell musty, it will generally be ok.
+If the kibble is still dry, not turning white and powdery, and doesn’t smell musty, it will generally be ok to use in case of an emergency such as in a natural disaster where there are no other food alternatives available for your dog.

 Spoiled dry food rarely smells rotten, so don’t let this be your leading indicator.
 It will start to taste stale at some point, and your pup may well turn his nose up at it.
-Once a few months past the best by date, dry food is best disposed of as it can grow fungal bacteria.
+Once a couple of weeks past the best by date, dry food is best disposed of as it can grow mites, bacteria, or fungi, and the last thing you want is a sick dog.

 If bad food goes unnoticed and you feed it to your pup by accident, it may well cause a stomach upset.
-Unlike food that just doesn’t agree with him, bacteria such as E. coli and Botulism can cause a severe upset that lasts days and can be life-threatening.
+Unlike food that just doesn’t agree with him, bacteria contamination can cause severe infections that last days and can even become life-threatening.

 What are the Issues With Expired Dog Foods?